box/developer.box.com/content/guides/applications/web-app-integrations/user-experience.md

    become available to the user.
 4. Select an integration from the "More Actions" dropdown.
 To see available integrations, a user can right-click a file and select the "More Actions" sub-menu.
-Selecting an item from this sub-menu executes the corresponding feature feature provided by the integration.
+Selecting an item from this sub-menu performs the corresponding feature feature provided by the integration.
 5. Grant the integration access to the file.
 After selecting an integration from the menu, Box will ask your permission to share the file or folder with the application.
-Box displays a confirmation prompt that must accepted before the integration can be executed.
+Box displays a confirmation prompt that must accepted before the integration can be performed.

-  After you accept the confirmation prompt Box executes the integration, passing the data to the application.
-The application might display a popup panel that enables you to complete the action, or it might execute a server-based process to complete it.
+  After you accept the confirmation prompt Box runs the integration, passing the data to the application.
+The application might display a popup panel that enables you to complete the action, or it might run a server-based process to complete it.
 The method of completion depends on the type of integration.